IonicaBizau/git-stats/README.md

 $ ghcal ionicabizau
 ```

-Fore more detailed documentation checkout the repository: https://github.com/IonicaBizau/ghcal.
+Fore more detailed documentation, check out the repository: https://github.com/IonicaBizau/ghcal.

 ## Documentation
-If you want to use this as module, this is possible.
+If you want to use this as a module, that is possible.
 See the content below.

 ### `record(data, callback)`
 Records a new commit.